-Dr. David Suzuki has made it his life’s work to help humanity understand, appreciate, respect and protect nature.
-A scientist, broadcaster, author, and co-founder of the David Suzuki Foundation, he is a gifted interpreter of science and nature who provides audiences with a compelling look at the state of our environment, underscoring both the successes we have achieved in the battle for environmental sustainability, and the strides we still have to make.
-Both inspiring and realistic, he offers leading-edge insights into sustainable development and model for a world in which humanity can live well and still protect our environment.
+Dr. David Suzuki has made it his life’s work to help humanity understand, appreciate, respect, and protect nature.
+A scientist, broadcaster, author, and co-founder of the David Suzuki Foundation, he is a gifted interpreter of science and nature who provides audiences with a compelling look at the state of our environment, underscoring both the successes we have achieved and the strides we still have to make.
+Both inspiring and realistic, he offers leading-edge insights into environmental sustainability and how we can build a world in which humanity and nature live as one.